Chico Xavier: Early life

-In May 1927, his sister, Maria Xavier, was having mental disturbances, which many believed were caused by spiritual sources known as obsession (Spiritism).
-This episode allowed Francisco to support his sister with his mediumship capacities and introduced him to the Spiritism Doctrine as well.
-Simultaneously, he allegedly received a new message from his mother in which she recommended he accomplish all his duties and thoroughly study the books of Allan Kardec.
-In June, Francisco founded the Spiritist Center Luiz Gonzaga in a wooden warehouse owned by his brother.
-In July, under the guidance of a so-called "benevolent spirit", he started to psychograph, writing seventeen pages.

-Later, Xavier would claim that several deceased Poets had begun to manifest themselves through him, but they only started to identify themselves in 1931.
-In 1928, he published his first psychographic messages in the newspapers "O Jornal", from Rio de Janeiro, and Almanaque de Notícias, from Portugal.
+In May 1927, his sister, Maria Xavier, was having mental disturbances, which many believed were caused by spiritual sources known as obsession.
+Xavier was inspired to help his sister with mediumship capacities and led him to Spiritism Doctrine.
+Later, Xavier would claim that several deceased poets had begun to manifest themselves through him, but they only started to identify themselves in 1931.